parabuzzle/promalyze/README.md

 Promalyze
 ===

-The library to get data out of Prometheus to analyize.
+The library to get data out of Prometheus to analyze.

 # Usage